Swedbank elects former Swedish PM Persson as chairman

-STOCKHOLM (Reuters) - Swedbank (SWEDa.ST) elected former Swedish Prime Minister Goran Persson as chairman on Wednesday as the bank scrambles to regain confidence from both markets and the public after a major money-laundering scandal.
+STOCKHOLM, June 19 (Reuters) - Swedbank elected former Swedish Prime Minister Goran Persson as chairman on Wednesday as the bank scrambles to regain confidence from both markets and the public after a major money-laundering scandal.

 Persson, a Social Democrat, served as prime minister for a decade until 2006.
 He has since then served as board member in several companies, including bank Alandsbanken.
 He was voted in at an extraordinary general meeting.

-Swedbank, Sweden’s oldest retail bank, parted ways with its chief executive and chairman earlier this year after being drawn into a money laundering scandal at Danske Bank (DANSKE.CO), and is being investigated in the United States, Sweden and the Baltics.
+Swedbank, Sweden’s oldest retail bank, parted ways with its chief executive and chairman earlier this year after being drawn into a money laundering scandal at Danske Bank, and is being investigated in the United States, Sweden and the Baltics.